It takes about a week for her “egg factory” to shut down so it is possible to have a new real egg or two after putting in your dummy eggs.

 Put your fake eggs back in her nest before she starts laying, when you see brooding behavior, or as soon as she lays her first egg.

 Egg laying can depend on many internal and external factors.
 Sometimes juveniles start before they are ready to be good parents.
-Many large parrots such as large Macaws, Cockatoos and Hyacinths do not lay their first eggs until they are in there late teens or early 20’s.
+Many large parrots such as large Macaws, Cockatoos and Hyacinths do not lay their first eggs until they are in their late teens or early 20’s.

 Place your dummy eggs in a shallow flat bowl large enough for one or two birds to sit in comfortably.
 Use white paper towels shredded or pure shredded paper bedding from a pet store.
 The use of newspaper is not advised as the inks stain the plastic eggs and can be ingested by your bird.